jackyzha0/jackyzha0.github.io/content/posts/digital-gardening.md

 A garden is a metaphor for a lot of things: growth, persistence, and the constant battle against entropy.

 When I talk about digital gardening, I don't mean digital gardening in the Stardew Valley or FarmVille sense.
-I mean gardening as in the tending and growth of my own ideas and projects on my own little plot of the world wide web &mdash; namely through my blog, personal site, and GitHub projects.
-After reading Joel Hook's blog post on his own [digital garden](https://joelhooks.com/digital-garden), I've been thinking and reflecting on my own processes for managing my garden.
+I mean gardening as in the tending and growth of my own ideas and projects on my own little plot of the world wide web -- namely through my writing, notes, and projects.
+After reading Joel Hook's blog post on his own [digital garden](https://joelhooks.com/digital-garden), I've been thinking and reflecting on my own processes for managing [my own digital garden](/toc/directory).

-I wanted to use this blog post as a way for me to document said processes and, in a sort of meta-round-a-bout way, grow and refine this process further.

 ## The garden plot
 According to [GitHub](https://github.com/jackyzha0/blog/commit/74f7460c49a7c56acfadf3f8f1cdd892005ebed4), I first created this blog in late August of 2020.
 At the time, it was more of a novelty thing.
 I wanted to get off of Medium and onto my own platform where I had more fine-grained control over how I could present my work and how people discover it.